NxPKG/khulnasoft-docs/content/ruleset-engine/rules-language/fields.md

 ## URI argument and value fields

-The Cloudflare Rules language includes URI argument and value fields associated with HTTP requests.
+The Khulnasoft Rules language includes URI argument and value fields associated with HTTP requests.
 Many of these fields return [arrays](/ruleset-engine/rules-language/values/#arrays) containing the respective values.

-The Cloudflare Rules language supports these URI argument and value fields:
+The Khulnasoft Rules language supports these URI argument and value fields:

 <table>
   <thead>